 Archer-Daniels-Midland Co.
-(ADM) and three other corn refiners lost a bid to dismiss a sugar-producers’ lawsuit alleging they misled consumers with advertising claiming high-fructose corn syrup is natural and the same as sugar.
+(ADM:US) and three other corn refiners lost a bid to dismiss a sugar-producers’ lawsuit alleging they misled consumers with advertising claiming high-fructose corn syrup is natural and the same as sugar.

 U.S. District Judge Consuelo B. Marshall in Los Angeles ruled yesterday the sugar producers provided enough facts to support their claims and for the lawsuit to proceed.
 The judge dismissed the suit against Roquette America Inc.